 Travel planning tools

-Now, with all the apps and resources available to RVers, we don’t need to be surprised by the weather.
-There are so many tools available to help us avoid dangerous travel conditions.
-From the RV LIFE App With GPS and RV Trip Wizard to multiple weather apps, to road reports and highway cameras, it’s much easier now to travel safely than it was when we first started RVing in the late 90s.
+We now have so many tools available to help us avoid dangerous travel conditions.
+From the RV LIFE App With GPS and RV LIFE Trip Wizard to multiple weather apps, to road reports and highway cameras, it’s much easier now to travel safely than it was when we first started RVing in the late 90s.

 Back then, we just loaded the RV and took off.
 We used our best judgement and paper maps.
 If there was snow, ice, hail, or wildfires along our path, we just didn’t have any resources to be forewarned.
 It was a gamble.
-We were guided by our instincts, our better judgement, and I like to think some devine protection.
-We narrowly missed several very dangerous situations in our 20+ years of RV traveling, while we waited for the technology to develop that would assist in planning safer travel experiences.
+We were guided by our instincts, and our better judgement.
+I like to think some divine protection, too.
+We narrowly missed several very dangerous situations in our 20+ years of RV traveling.
+Now we have the technology to plan safer travel experiences.

 Current weather conditions